Skip to Content

 Be sure to join the Creating a Cozy Life Group.
 You’re not going to believe how amazing it is!

-I created a pin on growing hydrangeas below for you to add to your Pinterest garden board to refer back to this article.
+I created a pin below for you to add to your Pinterest garden board to refer back to this article.

 You can follow me here on PINTEREST.
-If you take a photo of your hydrangeas, be sure to tag me here on INSTAGRAM.
+If you use any of these tips and take a photo of your hydrangea bush, be sure to tag me here on INSTAGRAM.

 Thanks for stopping by!
 I’m so happy you found us.